Reverse Osmosis Overview

 - The water pressure rises as the height of the column of salty water rises, until it is equal to the osmotic pressure.
 At that point, osmosis will stop.

-Osmosis, by the way, is why drinking salty water (like ocean water) will kill you.
+Osmosis is why drinking salty water (like ocean water) will kill you.
 When you put salty water in your stomach, osmotic pressure begins drawing water out of your body to try to dilute the salt in your stomach.
 Eventually, you dehydrate and die.

 In reverse osmosis, the idea is to use the membrane to act like an extremely fine filter to create drinkable water from salty (or otherwise contaminated) water.
 The salty water is put on one side of the membrane and pressure is applied to stop, and then reverse, the osmotic process.
 It generally takes a lot of pressure and is fairly slow, but it works.